The jobs on this page are not suitable for current students. Part-time jobs for students are advertised here.

 ABOUT US

-East London Students' Union is a progressive charity that supports around 24,000 students that study at the University of East London.
+East London Students' Union is a progressive charity that supports around 25,000 students that study at the University of East London.
 We are based in one of the most diverse boroughs in Europe and our membership proudly reflects the communities where we are based.

 Our purpose is to support and empower our students by representing their views and providing a range of supportive services, events and activities to make university life the amazing experience it should be.
-Our Docklands offices were fully refurbished last year.
-We're currently refurbishing our common room and reception area, and launching a new café.
-This year, we launched an excellent new space on our Stratford campus with sitting around areas, reception, performance rooms and meetings room.
+Our Docklands offices, meeting rooms and reception area were fully refurbished last year.
+In Stratford, our new with sitting-around areas, reception, performance rooms and meetings room opened.
+In January, we opened our first café, on our Docklands campus.
+Our second café is currently under construction and will open on our Stratford campus in mid-September.

 We're now working to build a students' union that champions their aspirations and can deliver what's needed to make a difference.
 We're excited about this and have invested in several new posts to give us the expertise needed.
+We're in the last year of our strategic plan and will be starting work on our next phase later this year.

 If you are excited by the opportunity to help us do things differently, empower others and build a students' union that can better support our students, then we could have a role for you.
 If you can operate in environments where change is continual, challenges multi-faceted and where solutions require innovative thinking, you'll thrive here.
 You'll also need to be self-driven, able to operate with autonomy and be able to balance competing priorities.

 Diversity is one of the defining features of life at UEL, with over 180 nationalities represented in our student body.
-Within Newham, where we are based, over 74% of residents are from Black, Asian and minority ethnic communities.
+We are based in Newham, where more than 74% of residents are from Black, Asian and minority ethnic communities.
 As we grow our staff team, we are passionate about making our teams representative of the students we support and the communities we operate in.
 We therefore especially welcome applications from Black, Asian and minority ethnic candidates and other candidates typically underrepresented in leadership.

 THE JOBS

-Advice manager
+Advice and rights manager

-Salary: £37,600
+Salary: £38,746

 Person specification and job description

-As our advice manager, you will be responsible for managing advice provision and providing impartial advice on academic matters to students.
-You will be required to identify trends and produce reports using data emerging from our provision.
-You will use that to inform effective delivery of campaigns by student officers, other student representatives and staff.
-Some of these campaigns will be preventive work directed towards students, while others will be about effecting change in the University.
+As our advice and rights manager, you will be responsible for managing advice provision, providing impartial advice on academic matters to students and supporting the delivery of rights-based campaigns.
+You will be required to identify trends and produce reports using data emerging from casework, and to use data to inform effective delivery of campaigns by student officers, other student representatives and staff.

-Advice caseworker (maternity cover)
+Advice caseworker (two positions)

-Salary: £31,550
+Salary: £32,496

 Person specification and job description